devansha20/Connecting-the-First-Search/Assignment-1/README.md

 # Assignment-1

-All tasks have been coded in a single file.
+All tasks have been coded in a single file **code.cpp**.
 Uncomment the required task and run the code.
 It includes the following tasks for undirected graphs:

-## 1. DFS implementation with edge classifier

-Classifies (u,v) as either 'Tree edge' or 'Back edge'

-## 2. BFS implementation with distance vector

-Gives the path from source vertex to required vertex

-## 3. Using BFS to classify vertices according to number of connected graphs
+1. DFS which visits all nodes and maintains tin and tout values for each node.
+Also implement a function which when given edge (u, v) classifies it into tree edge or back edge.

+2. BFS which computes distance from a given vertex s.
+Return the distance vector.

+3. Use DFS/BFS to return connected components of graph.
+If you have k connected components Give each connected component unique id from 1 to k.
+Return vector which maps each vertex to id of connected component it belongs to.

-## 4. Using DFS to check for any cycles
+4. Use DFS/BFS to check if graph contains any cycle.

-## 5. Deleting Bridges using DFS
+5. Modify bridge finding algorithm to delete all the bridges in graph.